catana-research/catana-research.github.io/_posts/2020-04-30-optimisation.md

 - Using faster disk storage (SSD)
 - Using more processing power (multithreading if parallelisable)

-Multithreading can be powerful for embarrasingly parallisable problems and there exist frameworks, such as dask distributed, that makes multithreading of code easy without major code changes.
+Multithreading can be powerful for embarrassingly parallisable problems and there exist frameworks, such as dask distributed, that makes multithreading of code easy without major code changes.
 For more complex problems however the issues associated with multithreading such as race conditions and thread locks can be more trouble than they are worth.
 Most grid infrastructure also performs better with distributed single threaded programs.